VincentCotella/Todo-Application/README.md

 Contributions to this project are welcome from developers of all skill levels.
 Whether you want to fix a bug, add a new feature, or improve the documentation, your contributions are valuable.
 Here's how you can get started:

-### Fork the Repository
+### 1. Fork the Repository

-1. Click the "Fork" button at the top-right corner of this repository to create a copy of it in your GitHub account.
+Click the "Fork" button at the top-right corner of this repository to create a copy of it in your GitHub account.

-### Clone Your Fork
+### 2. Clone Your Fork

-2. Clone the forked repository to your local machine using the following command (replace `[your-username]` with your GitHub username):
+Clone the forked repository to your local machine using the following command (replace `[your-username]` with your GitHub username):

    ```bash
    git clone https://github.com/[your-username]/Todo-Application.git
    ```

-### Create a New Branch
+### 3. Create a New Branch

-3. Create a new branch for your changes.
+Create a new branch for your changes.
 For example, if you're fixing a bug, you can name it "fix-issue-XYZ" or if you're adding a feature, you can name it "feature-new-feature."

    ```bash
    git checkout -b your-branch-name
    ```

-### Make Changes
+### 4. Make Changes

-4. Make your desired changes to the project.
+Make your desired changes to the project.
 You can modify code, add new features, fix bugs, or improve documentation.

-### Commit Changes
+### 5. Commit Changes

-5. Commit your changes with a descriptive commit message:
+Commit your changes with a descriptive commit message:

    ```bash
    git add .
    git commit -m "Your detailed commit message here"
    ```

-### Push Changes
+### 6. Push Changes

-6. Push your changes to your forked repository on GitHub:
+Push your changes to your forked repository on GitHub:

    ```bash
    git push origin your-branch-name
    ```

-### Submit a Pull Request (PR)
+### 7. Submit a Pull Request (PR)

-7. Go to the original repository on GitHub and click the "Pull Request" button.
+Go to the original repository on GitHub and click the "Pull Request" button.
 Describe your changes in the pull request, and submit it for review.

-### Review and Collaboration
+### 8. Review and Collaboration

-8. Your pull request will be reviewed
+Your pull request will be reviewed

-### Merge
+### 9. Merge

-9. Once your pull request is approved, it will be merged into the main project.
+Once your pull request is approved, it will be merged into the main project.

 Thank you for contributing to this project!
-Your contributions help make it better for everyone.

 ## License
 [MIT]